Surrogate Model-Based Explainability Methods for Point Cloud NNs: RELATED WORK

 \section{RELATED WORK}

-Explainability is a research direction that extensively covers machine learning tasks.
-This section reviews the current widely used explainability approaches, summaries the classical point cloud neural network, presents existing explainability methods for point cloud DNNs, and identifies the current possibilities for verifying the explainability approaches.
+This section reviews the current widely used explainability approaches, summarizes the classical point cloud neural network, presents existing explainability methods for point cloud DNNs, and identifies the current possibilities for verifying the explainability approaches.